mosn/htnn/MAINTAIN.md

     * Update those `go.mod` which depend on `mosn.io/htnn/api`.
     * Remove the `go.work` file.
 * Create tag `types/v${version}` for `types` module.
 Then do the same with `controller` and `plugins`.
-* Commit a new commit after running `make fmt-go`.
+* Running `make fmt-go`.
+Don't panic for "server response: not found" error.
+The sync of sum.golang.org might take half an hour.
+Try again later.
+Commit a new commit after the command succeed.
 The CI should pass now.
 * Create tag `image/v${version}` to trigger image building.
 * When the image is ready, update the version in the `manifests/charts/*/Chart.yaml`, submit as a new commit.
 * The CI will create a new chart package.
 The artifacthub will scrape the new package and update the version later.